 3.5.2.3 INPATIENT PSYCHIATRIC SCREENING

 A licensed and board-certified psychiatrist employed by the Contractor shall perform screening evaluations of all residents to assess if they pose a danger to self, others and needs a higher level of care due to mental illness.
-The screening psychiatrist shall also evaluate the potential necessity and appropriateness of referring the resident for inpatient psychiatric treatment services at a secure Children’s Crisis Intervention Service (CCIS) Unit or at Trenton Psychiatric Hospital.
-The Contractor shall refer JJC residents under the age of 18 to a CCIS unit and residents over the age of 18 shall be referred to Trenton Psychiatric Hospital.
+The screening psychiatrist shall also evaluate the potential necessity and appropriateness of referring the resident for inpatient psychiatric treatment services at a secure Children’s Crisis Intervention Service (CCIS) Unit or at Trenton Psychiatric Hospital through the proper channels in accordance with the Judges’ Quick Reference Guide to the Involuntary Commitment Code – Limitations on Exception.
+The Contractor shall refer JJC residents under the age of 18 to a CCIS unit and residents over the age of 18 shall be referred to Ann Klein Forensic Center (AKFC), Trenton Psychiatric Hospital, or another appropriate in-patient facility.
 If the Contractor’s findings indicate that the resident does not require inpatient psychiatric hospitalization, the Contractor shall continue to provide medical and mental health services within the Infirmary at the JJC facility.
 Otherwise, the Contractor shall provide for further examination of the resident as outlined below.

 The Contractor shall provide for the resident to be examined by a second medical provider as follows: another Contractor licensed psychiatrist or physician shall perform a second screening evaluation of the resident to assess the necessity and appropriateness of referring the resident for inpatient psychiatric hospital treatment at a CCIS or Trenton Psychiatric.

 If such second screening evaluation indicates that the resident does not require inpatient psychiatric hospitalization, the resident will remain in the infirmary with continued monitoring by nursing.
 If the resident wants to go back to their housing unit and is deemed not to be a danger to self and others, then the resident can go back on Q 15 minute checks if deemed safe by the nursing staff and approved by the administrator.
-Otherwise, JJC will arrange for a temporary commitment order from a court of competent jurisdiction, consistent with Rule 4:74-7A and thereafter transport the resident to CCIS or Trenton Psychiatric.
+Otherwise, JJC will arrange for a temporary commitment order from a court of competent jurisdiction, consistent with Rule 4:74-7A and thereafter transport the resident to CCIS or Ann Klein Forensic Center (AKFC), Trenton Psychiatric Hospital, or another appropriate in-patient facility.
 The Contractor shall ensure that a copy of the resident’s JJC medical records, reports from both the screenings conducted by the two providers, as described above, accompany the resident when transported to the appropriate facility.

 If time and circumstances do not permit the above procedure (as in an after-hours emergency), the Contractor shall contact the designated Screening Center nearest to the resident’s facility and transport the resident to the Screening Center for evaluation for inpatient psychiatric hospitalization.
 The Screening Center will either commit the resident to the appropriate facility or decline commitment at which point the resident will be returned to the JJC.
 In either case, the JJC will transport the resident.